alessandrobattisti/wiki-neighborhood-map/README.md

 3. Install all project dependencies with `npm install`
 4. Start the development server with `npm start`
 3. With your server running, visit the site: `http://localhost:3000/`.
+4. Or you can build the project using `npm run build`
+5. `cd` in build folder and run a server like `python3 -m http.server 8000` then visit `http://localhost:8000`

 ## Icons
 Icons come from https://materialdesignicons.com

 ## Important
 This repository uses [Google Map](https://developers.google.com/).
-You need to replace `<your MAPBOX API KEY HERE>` in `src/keys.js` file with a token from [Google](https://developers.google.com/maps/documentation/javascript/get-api-key/).
+You need to replace `<your GOOGLE API KEY HERE>` in `src/keys.js` file with a token from [Google](https://developers.google.com/maps/documentation/javascript/get-api-key/).

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).